scipr-lab/libsnark/README.md

     Do not use point compression.
     This gives much faster serialization times, at the expense of ~2x larger sizes for serialized keys and proofs.

+*   define `MONTGOMERY_OUTPUT` (on by default)

+    Serialize Fp elements as their Montgomery representations.
+If this option is not set then Fp elements are serialized as their equivalence classes, which is slower but produces human-readable output.

 *   `make PROFILE_OP_COUNTS=1` / define `PROFILE_OP_COUNTS`